-CARE Surrogacy brings desirability and sophistication to the world of surrogacy — in the exhilarating destination of Mexico.
+CARE brings desirability and sophistication to the world of IVF Surrogacy — in the exhilarating destination of Mexico.

-Our program allows intended parents to escape into the exclusivity of their own CARE journey, filled with the comforts and privileges that only we can provide.
+Our CARE Mexico services allow intended parents to escape into the exclusivity of their own journey, filled with the comforts and privileges that only we can provide.

 EXPECTATIONS FAR EXCEEDED.

-Worldwide the laws many countries have imposed can make this process both undesirable and disheartening — however, CARE Surrogacy has opened the door for you to legally and safely build a family through IVF with Surrogacy.
+Worldwide the laws many countries have imposed can make this process both undesirable and disheartening — however, CARE Mexico has opened the door for you to legally and safely build a family through on a trial basis.

-A gestational surrogate mother carries to term a pregnancy; through in vitro fertilization an embryo is created with the sperm and egg of the intended parents, or with the help of egg donation or sperm donation.
-The embryos are then transferred to the gestational surrogate.
+- A gestational surrogate carries to term a pregnancy; through in vitro fertilization an embryo is created with the sperm and egg of the intended parents, or with the help of egg donation or sperm donation.
+The embryos are then transferred to the surrogate.

-How Can We Build a Family with Surrogacy Mexico?
+How Can We Build a Family with Surrogacy Through IVF?

-Surrogacy is a physically and emotionally demanding process that involves careful evaluation by a fertility clinic, surrogacy professionals, and a dedicated reproductive lawyer to ensure that the arrangement succeeds for both the gestational carrier, as well as the intended parents.
+Surrogacy is a physically and emotionally demanding process that involves careful evaluation by our partnered fertility clinic, surrogacy professionals, and a dedicated reproductive lawyer to ensure that the arrangement succeeds for both the gestational carrier, as well as the intended parents.

-Our CARE Mexico program conducts the initial recruitment and screening of gestational carriers.
-The fertility clinic we have partnered with has helped countless individuals become parents through surrogacy.
+Our CARE Mexico services offer the initial recruitment and screening of gestational carriers.
+The fertility clinic we have partnered with has helped countless individuals become parents.
 The clinic performs an extensive medical, and psychological screening for each surrogate before being accepted into our program.

-All of our JOURNEY coordinators are passionate and knowledgeable about the complexities involved with Surrogacy, and are available to help you find the perfect match and prepare for the birth of your baby.
-We will make sure you and your gestational carrier are given the most unsurpassed education, guidance and support.
+Passionate and knowledgeable about the complexities involved with IVF Surrogacy, our CARE surrogate coordinators are available to match you with a surrogate and help prepare for the birth of your baby.
+We understand the importance in guiding you and your gestational carrier with unsurpassed education and support.

-We will facilitate your Surrogate’s medical appointments, living environment, and support sessions as we believe this is imperative to a successful surrogacy arrangement.
+The surrogate coordinators will facilitate your surrogate’s medical appointments, living environment, and support sessions — as we believe this is imperative to a successful surrogacy journey.

 Learn more about the Step by Step Process.

-At our CARE Surrogacy Center, we strongly believe that everyone deserves the opportunity to become a parent, including those who are heterosexual, single, gay, or lesbian.
+CARE Mexico strongly believes that everyone deserves the opportunity to become a parent, including those who are heterosexual, single, gay, or lesbian.

-For couples or women who have medical hindrances, previous unsuccessful assisted reproduction attempts, and multiple failed IVF cycles without a known cause, genetic conditions or congenital abnormalities — without the option of Surrogacy you would have limited options to build a family.
+For couples or women who have medical hindrances, previous unsuccessful assisted reproduction attempts, and multiple failed IVF cycles, genetic conditions or congenital abnormalities — without the option of Surrogacy you may have limited options to build a family.
 Surrogacy in Mexico embodies affordable costs and is a magnificent option to explore.

-Why Would a Woman Want to Become a Gestational Carrier?
+Why Do Women Want to Become a Surrogate?

 Step 1 | Cycle Synchronization

 This step is achieved by using hormonal management medication.
-Once both women’s ovarian function is suppressed and their cycles are synchronized, we will begin the process of preparing for pregnancy.
-(Medications can be started in the IP’s home before traveling to Puerto Vallarta).
+Once both women’s ovarian function is suppressed and their cycles are synchronized, the process begins to prepare for pregnancy.
+(Medications can be started in the IPs home before traveling to Puerto Vallarta).